For Global Professional Services Firms, Remote & Hybrid Workforce Means More Compliance Issues

 Large enterprises that operate across geographies collect a ton of data every day across multiple time tracking systems, ERP systems, payroll systems, and reporting systems – a combination of on-premise and cloud systems.
 They also deal in different languages, currencies, workflows, which are integral to business operation.
 However, with the current point solutions and excel-driven applications, they cannot scale and meet the complex business requirements of global businesses.
 Without a centralized data governance model and standardizing data across the enterprise, automation of tasks becomes unachievable, and manual operational efforts increase.

 More manual processes mean more errors – be it converting currencies or transferring data between systems.
 As you might guess, the entire process is not only cumbersome but also inefficient.
 Without up-to-date and accurate real-time insights, organizations miss out on data-driven decision-making opportunities.
-A lack of data quality and availability limits employee managers to know how their team is spending their time and can cause employees to spend a significant time on non-value-added tasks.
+A lack of data quality and availability limits employee managers to know how their team is spending their time and can cause employees to spend significant time on non-value-added tasks.

 Thriving in a Hybrid Digital World

-Today’s interconnected digital landscape is the reason for the professional services firm’s significant shift to a hybrid digital world.
+Today’s interconnected digital landscape is the reason for the professional services firm’s significant shift toward a hybrid digital world.
 Organizations realize that the tightly controlled, proprietary operations they once ran don’t work anymore, and to get ahead in this new hybrid digital workplace, a connected ecosystem is crucial.

-Imagine a platform that can not only save you hours on managing compliance but adapt to individual organization hierarchies and business processes while supporting all localization needs such as templates, workflows, languages, and currencies.
+Imagine a platform that can not only save you hours on managing compliance but adapt to individual organization hierarchies and business processes while supporting all localization needs, such as templates, workflows, languages, and currencies.
 It also helps you break down data silos and fix all the broken processes and fractured ecosystems.

-Not only this, it can be deployed rapidly, leveraging scalability, with easy employee adoption and enabling you to enter new growth markets quickly.
+Not only this, but it can also be deployed rapidly, leveraging scalability, with easy employee adoption and enabling you to enter new growth markets quickly.
 It allows your organization to monitor 100% of the employee time across projects and easily share and exchange critical project time data across multiple systems without disruption.
 Also, you can leverage pre-built connectors and a robust API that can plug and play with any business ecosystem and seamlessly share gross pay, costing, and billing data with existing payroll, HRMS, or ERP systems without jeopardizing the important processes already in place.

 As we are marching into the hybrid digital era, forward-looking CFOs, COOs and CIOs are driving a one company, one platform initiative to harness the power of the global workforce to drive their businesses forward.
 After all, businesses that empower employees to work from anywhere while providing them with the technology and policies that support the environment will reap benefits in terms of more engaged and productive workers, higher employee retention, and more.